gottacatchenall/ms_false_negatives/README.md

 true-negative.
 This has several practical consequences: first it means negatives taken outside the overlap of the range of each species aren’t informative because co-occurrence was not possible, and therefore neither was an interaction.
-If some of the “worst-case” FNRs presented in @fig:geometric(a) seem unrealistically high, considering that species are observed in proportion to their relative abundance.
 In the next section we demonstrate that the distribution of abundance in ecosystems can lead to very high realized values of FNR ($p_{fn}$) simply as an artifact of sampling effort.
 Second, we can use this relation to compute the expected number of total observations needed to obtain a